microsoft/prompt-engine/README.md

 /* what's 18 divided by 10? */
 ```

-Given this prompt, a code generation model could effectively "guess" the code necessary to handle the natural language input.
+Given this prompt, a code generation model can effectively produce the code necessary to handle the natural language input.
 Code Engine then enables us to remember that interaction and use it as context for future interactions:

 ```js
 ...